arvidn/libtorrent/trunk/docs/manual.rst

 Note that by the time this function returns, the resume data may already be invalid if the torrent is still downloading!
 The recommended practice is to first pause the torrent, then generate the fast resume data, and then close it down.
+Since the disk IO is done in a separate thread, in order to synchronize, you shoule to wait for the ``torrent_paused_alert`` before you write the resume data.

 It is still a good idea to save resume data periodically during download as well as when closing down.
 In full allocation mode the reume data is never invalidated by subsequent